Market Analysts see Agenus Inc. [AGEN] gaining to $12. Time to buy?

+The stocks have a year to date performance of -27.02 percent and weekly performance of -8.56 percent.
+The stock has been moved at -58.33 percent over the last six months.
+The stock has performed -10.31 percent around the most recent 30 days and changed -23.95 percent over the most recent 3-months.

-The market cap for AGEN stock reached $632.61 million, with 256.64 million shares outstanding and 228.81 million shares in the current float.
-Compared to the average trading volume of 4.25M shares, AGEN reached a trading volume of 4760455 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 4.30M shares, AGEN reached to a volume of 3885502 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here’s what leading stock market gurus have to say about Agenus Inc. [AGEN]: